 Before making any global marketing plans, you must first decide which countries you’re interested in expanding into.
-There are a couple of considerations we’ve identified that may impact your decision:
+There are a couple of considerations that may impact your decision.
+These include:

 The stability and actual value of currency

-When first dipping your toes into global expansion, it's wise to choose a country with as stable a currency as possible, remembering that multiple things impact currency stability.
+When first dipping your toe into global expansion, it's wise to choose a country with as stable a currency as possible and remember that multiple things impact currency stability.

-Also, consider that like-for-like conversion of the price of your products or services likely isn't the best approach.
-Just as things are more expensive in London than in other parts of the UK, the value of the product or service you're offering may differ in the country and regions you're hoping to break into.
+Also, consider that like-for-like conversion of the price of your products likely isn't the best approach.
+Just as things are more expensive in London than in other parts of the UK, the value of the product you're offering may differ in the country and regions you're hoping to break into.

 Market research may only take you so far

-If not, it could be worth considering a translation agency.
-Here at Jublo we work with professional translators all over the world, to ensure that the translation services we offer are of the highest quality possible.
+If not, we may be able to help.
+We employ people from all over the world to ensure that the translation services we offer are of the highest quality possible.
 Perhaps we know someone who could help?

 The expansion plan

-The timing of your global launch doesn't have to all be at the same time, you may actually benefit from expanding into one country at a time and giving it your complete focus.
+The timing of your global launch doesn't have to all be at the same time, either.
+You may benefit from expanding into one country at a time and giving it your complete focus.

 Imagine launching across numerous countries and monitoring the performance of pricing structure, brand sentiment, products and more.
 You'll be tweaking your strategy as you go, and the more spinning plates you have, the more chance one may fall and crash.

-When deciding whether to slowly roll out your global presence or do everything at once, it will likely depend entirely on the size and strength of the team you have.
+When deciding whether to slowly roll out your global presence or do everything at once will depend entirely on the size and strength of the team you have.

 These are just some of the things you'll have to consider before you get started.
-Then, once you're comfortable with everything that's involved in your choice of countries to target, make sure your global marketing strategy includes the following:
+Then, once you're comfortable with everything that's involved in your choice of countries to target, make sure your global marketing strategy include these: